 2. The Culture of Authority

 The flip side of the culture of caring?
 This is an atmosphere in which every employee is pitted against every other employee.
 Strength and decisiveness are valued, and all leaders are confident, charismatic, and adept at providing a clear and decisive direction.

-These organisations will have a strong hierarchy, and they may excel at achieving their results.
+These organizations will have a strong hierarchy, and they may excel at achieving their results.
 But is it sustainable?
 The price to pay for success is an atmosphere that many may find toxic, which can be terrible for employee wellbeing.

 3. The Culture of Control

 Think of this as a less extreme version of the culture of authority.
 The importance is placed on structure and hierarchy.
 All risks are calculated, and all outcomes are carefully considered before any action is taken.

 This sort of culture tends to attract a specific kind of employee and a specific type of leader.
 Leaders value planning and control, and they never make a decision that’s not backed by data.
 This attracts the sort of employee who likes security and certainty, and who likes to know who’s in charge.